Seafzz/cherry/README.md

 4. Click "Open App" to access your

 ## Credits
 - Data modeling and visualization by Code Institute lessons.
-- Dashboard and README templates by
 - Code along lessons with by Code insititute lessons.
 - co-pilot for help with debuging when necesary.